 By SUSAN JONES

-Because of Gov. Wolf’s stay-at-home order on March 23 for Allegheny County, all construction projects on the Pittsburgh campus are now being paused.
+Because of Gov. Tom Wolf’s closing of nonessential businesses on March 19 and stay-at-home order on March 23 for Allegheny County, all construction projects on the Pittsburgh campus are now being paused.

 In the order, the governor told residents of six counties to stay home until at least April 6 unless they have a dire need to leave.
 The governor’s website lists all the approved reasons.
 The other five counties are in the eastern half of the state.